RicardoRamirezR/blade-nav.nvim/README.md

 # blade-nav.nvim
-Navigating Blade views within Laravel projects
+Navigating Blade views and routes within Laravel projects

-`blade-nav.nvim` is a Neovim plugin that enhances navigation within Laravel projects by allowing quick access to Blade files and their corresponding classes.
+`blade-nav.nvim` is a Neovim plugin designed to enhance navigation within Laravel projects.
+It allows quick access to Blade files and their corresponding classes, and enables navigation to the controller associated with a route name.
 This plugin simplifies moving between controllers, routes, Blade views, and components in Laravel applications.

 ## In a Blade file